Sign In Register

 Is Folsomville a Good Place to Live?

-Based on current data, Folsomville receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, a low poverty rate, high health insurance coverage.
-Areas to be aware of include below-average incomes.
-Folsomville offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Folsomville receives an overall livability score of 2.3 out of 5.0, earning a grade of C. Key strengths include low unemployment, abundant sunshine, a low poverty rate, high health insurance coverage.
+Areas to be aware of include elevated crime rates, below-average incomes.
+Folsomville has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs